 If you don’t pursue the correct amount of compensation, you may find yourself paying out of pocket for unforeseen expenses.
 Don’t let yourself get into that situation.
 Your San Diego injury lawyer will have the experience to help you place an accurate value on your claim.

-In California, multiple parties can share the blame for the accident that left you injured—including you.
+In San Diego and the rest of California, multiple parties can share the blame for the accident that left you injured—including you.
 That’s because the state follows the comparative fault system.

 The potential downside of this method is that your compensation can be reduced if you’re found partially at fault for your injuries.